qfoldit/PufferFish/README.md

 ![](https://qfoldit.github.io/img/1/logo/PupperFish_1.png)

-A JavaScript library that simulates the nest‑building behavior of the white‑spotted pufferfish (*Torquigener albomaculosus*).
+A JavaScript library that simulates the nest‑building behavior of the white‑spotted pufferfish (*Torquigener albomaculosus*). <br>
+*PupperFish* is a small ES module library that turns a biological metaphor into a computational loop. <br>

 Based on the paper:

 > Mizuuchi R., Kawase H., Shin H., Iwai D., Kondo S.
 > **Simple rules for construction of a geometric nest structure by pufferfish**